The Mission (band): Full circle

-In May 2016, Hussey confirmed Tim Palmer as producer for the band's tenth album.
+In May 2016, Hussey confirmed Tim Palmer as producer for the band's tenth studio album.
 They promised a return to their 'classic' sound, and soon the album—titled Another Fall from Grace—was made available to pre-order online.
 On 12 August, the Mission pre-released the album's lead single, "Met-Amor-Phosis", through YouTube, eventually made available for download on 1 September.

-In October 2016, the group embarked on a 30th-Anniversary tour with 28 shows across Europe, three in Australia, and two in New Zealand, to coincide with the release of Another Fall from Grace on 30 September; the album entered the UK album charts at No.38.
+In October 2016, the group embarked on a 30th-Anniversary tour with 28 shows across Europe, three in Australia, and two in New Zealand, to coincide with the release of Another Fall from Grace on 30 September; the album entered the UK album charts at No. 38.

 The band continued to tour in support of Another Fall from Grace into 2017.
-The tour culminated in a headline set at Wave Gotik Treffen.
+The tour culminated in a headline set at Wave-Gotik-Treffen.
 Shortly after this, Wayne Hussey announced via Facebook that the band would be taking a break, with no definite plans in place for the near future.
 The Mission supported Alice Cooper in November 2017.
 Again via social media, Hussey announced that he would be spending much of 2018 working on his autobiography, scheduled for release in 2019.

 The Mission embarked on their United European Party Tour in early 2020.
 This was cut short due to the COVID-19 outbreak, however, and rescheduled for 2021.
-The tour is set to end in October 2023.
+The near-150 date world tour finished with five consecutive dates in the UK, in October 2023.

 Names and aliases

-Initially known as The Sisterhood, the band was forced to change their name after Andrew Eldritch claimed it.
-After some deliberation, The Mission was chosen, referring to the proselytising mission that was part of Hussey's Mormon upbringing.
+Initially known as the Sisterhood, the band was forced to change their name after Andrew Eldritch claimed it.
+After some deliberation, the Mission was chosen.
+Hussey claimed that the name was a reference to the proselytising mission that was part of his Mormon upbringing.
 Mick Brown has a different account, saying the name came from his favourite brand of speakers, Mission.
 When the band planned to tour the US in 1987, it was found that a Philadelphia R&B band had already claimed the name and thus the band was thereafter known in the United States as The Mission UK.

-Throughout their existence, the group has used aliases to play smaller gigs, including Blood Brothers.
-In the 1989–1990 period, they formed a glam rock cover band, the Metal Gurus, and released a number of singles under the moniker.
+Throughout their existence, the group have used aliases to play smaller gigs, including Blood Brothers.
+In the 1989–1990 period, they formed a glam rock cover band, the Metal Gurus.